dawaltconley/sass-themes/README.md

 # sass-themes

-This module provides functions, mixins, and stylesheets for sass themes: a special set of classes that define colors through inheritance.
+This module provides functions, mixins, and style sheets for sass themes: a special set of classes that define colors through inheritance.

 ## Themes